Future Dates to be announced

 Enjoy an evening camel ride under a canopy of stars

 Join the optional extension to see the cliff-buildings of Petra, Jordan, and the Red Sea city of Eilat, Israel, where you’ll have a chance to dive or swim with dolphins.

 If you are serious about visiting Israel, but you don’t want to join your grandmother’s church tour, then this is the tour for you.
 This itinerary is an order of Israel with a side of adrenaline.
 While Israel is well known for being the home to three of the world’s most important religions and filled with significant historical and religious sites, Israel is unlike anywhere else in the world when it comes to extreme adventure sports.

-Each day of this gay tour is filled with action packed adventure!
-From rappelling down waterfalls, cliffs and salt tubes, to swimming through canyons, kayaking the Mediterranean, and riding camels into the sunset.
+Each day of this gay tour is filled with action-packed adventure!
+From swimming through canyons to kayaking the Mediterranean, and riding camels into the sunset.
 Enjoy the view of the dead sea, after hiking the snake trail to the ancient fortress of Masada.

 Day 1: Arrival in Israel

 Our Israeli hosts will meet you upon arrival at Ben Gurion Airport (TLV) and provide a private transfer to our Tel Aviv hotel.
 We’ll have our orientation to the tour and our Welcome Dinner tonight at a Tel Aviv restaurant.